govoni/MadgraphTutorial/README.md

 the use of the terminal shell, the C++ programming language and the ROOT data analysis package.

+## general structure

+The tutorial assumes no prior knowledge of the reader about the Madgraph generator, while relies on general knowledge typical of the first year of a master in high-energy physics.
+Each chapter addresses a single subject, and chapters are expected to be read in sequence.

 ## table of content

   * [Chapter 1](01_intro.md): introduction on event generation